...to Social Media

 Timing your social media posts at the optimum time will enhance its visibility to the greatest market.

 There are many social media sites available to “build relationships” with.
-Here is a link to a social media cheat sheet.
 Each is uniquely geared toward its own specific target market demographic and as such, has a very specific purpose when it comes to marketing and developing customer relationships.

 Do you treat each social media network as an individual relationship or do you post to all at once?